Robbie Tripp: Music career

 In 2019, Robbie Tripp released his debut single "Chubby Sexy" and its official music video featuring his wife and other plus-size models.
 The video was featured as a "Moment of the Year" by GQ Magazine in its annual "Men of the Year" issue.
 Tripp was profiled by Vox leading up to the release of the song and music video.
 "Chubby Sexy" caught the attention of internet culture reporters, making headlines and generating strong reactions online.

 In 2020, Tripp released his second single "Luka Doncic", a nod to the eponymous NBA-All Star and Slovenian basketball player.
 The song's official music video received media coverage overseas and eventually caught the attention of Dallas Mavericks owner Mark Cuban who requested it be played pre-game at American Airlines Center.
 Later that summer, Tripp released a third single, "White T-Shirt" produced by Grammy Award-winning producer Jahlil Beats, with an official music video shot in his hometown of Las Vegas.

 In 2021, Tripp released his collaboration with RiFF RAFF for their single and music video "Flamingo Freestyle".
 Later that year, Tripp released his song "Suns in 4" in collaboration with syndicated iHeart Radio host Johnjay Van Es as a Phoenix Suns anthem during the 2021 NBA Playoffs.
 The song was named "Song of the Year" by the Phoenix New Times.

 In 2022, Robbie Tripp's breakout single "Big Girl Banger" went viral on TikTok, starting a trend of curvy and plus-size women across the world dancing to the song.
 Earlier that same year, Tripp performed with fellow Las Vegas emcee Dizzy Wright at Allegiant Stadium for the release of "Raider Gang (All Black Everything)", an anthem for the city's Las Vegas Raiders during the 2022 NFL playoffs.

 In 2023, Tripp released the official music video for his single "Basic Bro" on his YouTube channel, starring Sports Illustrated Swimsuit curve model Ella Halikas.
 Tripp also collaborated with BlocBoy JB to shoot the music video for his single “They Said” in Las Vegas.
 Tripp later released a collaboration with rapper Lil Seeto for single and music video "Money Honey".

 In the summer of 2023, Tripp released his single "I Wanna Have Fun...", produced by 3-time Grammy Award-winning producer, Andrew Dawson, a longtime mixing engineer/producer for Kanye West's best-selling albums.

 In October 2023, Robbie Tripp was included in a "Top 5 Artists of 2023" list published by Billboard.

 On October 4, 2024, Tripp released his debut EP, DESERT MONEY MIXTAPE.
 The EP, released independently of a label, debuted atop the featured bestselling Top Hip-Hop Albums chart on iTunes.

 In 2025, Tripp appeared on Utah's KTVX Morning Show "Good Things Utah" to discuss his single "OUT IN UTAH", inspired by his "mountain basketball roots" and "filled with references of Utah (Jazz) hoops legends.”

-On October 10, 2025, Robbie Tripp released his first full-length mixtape SOUTHWEST SUPERSTAR, marking his debut album-length project with 10 tracks.
+On October 10, 2025, Robbie Tripp released his first full-length mixtape SOUTHWEST SUPERSTAR, marking his debut album-length project with 10 tracks, including the hit single "THICK CHICK".